Updated: May 14

-In recent years, research has confirmed that chronic sitting is a bad thing for us.
-Excessive sitting was associated with early mortality, accounting for almost 4% of deaths worldwide per annum.
+Research has confirmed that chronic sitting has been bad for us.
+Excessive sitting was associated with early mortality, accounting for almost 4% of worldwide deaths.

 One study from Utah University has found that the risk of early death decreases dramatically (by 33 percent) for only two minutes of walking per hour.
 In contrast, a study from the University of Cambridge found that an hour of moderate-intensity exercise per day eliminated the risk of early death.

-For the brain, exercise could also be regarded as a panacea, validated continuously by studies on brain function and brain health.
+Exercise could also be regarded as a panacea for the brain, validated continuously by studies on brain function and brain health.
 It is a medicine that coats our vulnerable organs with a chemical cocktail of "intelligent" molecules, from powerful antioxidants to nerve growth factors.